Virtual Private Clouds (VPC)

 For dynamic routing over VPN connections, BGP is used.
 To allow instances in a VPC to use BGP-advertised routes, they must be added to a route table.
 This is done with the Route propagation feature.

-To enable route propagation, on the Information tab in the VPC page, select the target route table where the routes will be installed from the drop-down list for the Route propagation parameter.
+In the Information tab, select the target route table where the routes will be installed from the drop-down list for the Route propagation parameter.

-To disable route propagation, switch to the Route propagation parameter editing mode, click the button to reset the field, and confirm the action.
+In the Information tab, enable the Route propagation parameter editing mode, click the field reset button , and confirm the action.

 Information about a VPC#